ArthurErn/arthurern/README.md

 - 🖥 Currently working with Flutter.
-- 📚 Learning MobX framework & MVP/MVVM design architecture.
+- 📚 Learning MobX framework & MVP/MVVM architecture patterns.
 - ✉ Contact me on my e-mail: arthurern48@gmail.com.
 - 📜PS: All of my Dart/Flutter code is private (well, almost all of it).